 As one can readily see, these rules can lead to some confusion for trustees and interested persons alike.
 Yet, the trustee’s duty to uphold the terms of the trust document and the law will nonetheless require the trustee to sustain positions that are distasteful or contrary to the desires of interested persons.

 The OBRA 93 addition to the Social Security Act adds yet another layer of complexity for self-settled SNTs where the beneficiary is a Medicaid recipient.
-Self-settled or first party SNTs are those created with the beneficiary’s own assets typically as a result of an inheritance or recovery in a law suit.
-Federal law requires that these must have a pay back provision, providing that any trust assets remaining upon the beneficiary’s death will be paid to the Government to the extent of an existing Medicaid lien.
+Self-settled or first-party SNTs are those created with the beneficiary’s own assets typically as a result of an inheritance or recovery in a lawsuit.
+Federal law requires that these must have a payback provision, providing that any trust assets remaining upon the beneficiary’s death will be paid to the Government to the extent of an existing Medicaid lien.
 Accordingly, the state government or representative agency will maintain an interest in the operation of the trust, with an eye toward recovering expenditures made for the beneficiary through the Medicaid system.
 Thus, the government may be an interested party in all matters before the court and demand copies of annual accountings for the trust.
 The trustee must be mindful of not only the beneficiary’s needs but also the government’s looming interest.

 To guide the attorneys drafting SNTs, professionals investing the SNT assets, and the families of beneficiaries of SNTs, a review of the standards that govern trustees’ performance in the SNT context is in order.
-For those establishing a SNT, this information will help discern what to look for in a SNT trustee, what to expect, and how to help ensure that the needs of persons with disabilities are respectfully met.
+For those establishing an SNT, this information will help discern what to look for in an SNT trustee, what to expect, and how to help ensure that the needs of persons with disabilities are respectfully met.